petterjuan/Valentina-Montero/README.md

 # VM Fitness Hub - Coaching & E-commerce Website

 Welcome to the GitHub repository for the VM Fitness Hub, a modern, feature-rich website for a fitness coach.
-This application is built with a powerful stack including Next.js, Firebase, MongoDB, and Stripe, and features an AI-powered workout generator using Google's Genkit.
+This application is built with a powerful stack including Next.js, Firebase, MongoDB, and Stripe, and features an advanced AI content generation engine using Google's Genkit.

 ![VM Fitness Hub Screenshot](https://picsum.photos/seed/readme/1200/630)

 ## ✨ Features

-- **Coaching Programs**: Display and manage multi-week coaching plans.
-- **Digital Product Sales**: Sell digital goods like PDF guides with a streamlined checkout process.
-- **Shopify Integration**: Pulls product information directly from a Shopify collection to display programs and products.
+- **Coaching Programs & Digital Products**: Displays and manages coaching plans and digital goods (like PDFs) pulled directly from a **Shopify** store.
+- **Advanced Sales Funnel**:
+    - **Lead Magnet**: Captures leads by offering a free guide.
+    - **Tripwire Offer**: Presents a low-cost, high-value offer immediately after a lead subscribes, converting free leads into paying customers instantly.
-- **Stripe Integration**: Secure payment processing for digital products via Stripe Checkout.
+- **Stripe Integration**: Secure payment processing for digital products and tripwire offers via Stripe Checkout.
+- **AI-Powered Content Engine (Google Genkit & Gemini)**:
-- **AI Workout Generator**: A custom tool built with Google's Genkit (and Gemini) that creates personalized workout plans based on user input (goals, experience, equipment).
+    - **Personalized Workout Generator**: Creates custom workout plans based on user input and optionally captures their email.
-- **Blog Platform**: A fully functional blog with posts managed in a MongoDB database.
-- **Lead Generation**: Forms for capturing user interest and signing up for free guides.
-- **Firestore Integration**: Captures signups for coaching plans in a Firebase Firestore database for manual follow-up.
+    - **Automatic Blog Post Generation**: A fully autonomous system that uses a **Vercel Cron Job** to trigger an AI agent once a week.
+The agent writes a new, full-length, SEO-friendly blog post and saves it to the database, ensuring the blog always has fresh content.
+- **Dual Database Strategy**:
+    - **MongoDB**: Manages persistent content like blog posts (including AI-generated ones) and testimonials.
+    - **Firebase Firestore**: Acts as a real-time CRM to capture leads and coaching plan signups for manual follow-up.
+- **Modern UX**:
-- **Responsive Design**: Modern and mobile-first interface built with Tailwind CSS and ShadCN UI.
+    - Fully responsive design built with Tailwind CSS and ShadCN UI.
+    - Smooth scrolling, a "back-to-top" button, and instant visual feedback on forms.

 ---